This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is mittelschmerz diagnosed?

-Your caregiver will examine you and ask about your symptoms and your periods.
+Your healthcare provider will examine you and ask about your symptoms and your periods.
 You may need any of the following:

 - A pelvic exam may be done to find the cause of your pain.
-Your caregiver checks your vagina, cervix, and uterus for problems.
+Your healthcare provider checks your vagina, cervix, and uterus for problems.

 - An abdominal ultrasound uses sound waves to show pictures of your ovaries, uterus, and the inside of your abdomen on a monitor.